kiltandcode/kiltandcode.com/_posts/2019-06-16-best-practices-for-writing-unit-tests-in-csharp-for-bulletproof-code.md

 I should elaborate.
 Unit testing is the art of writing code to verify if a unit of functionality in a software application is working the way it was intended to work.
 If the intention was to capitalize the first letter of a word, a unit test could verify that the first letter is capitalized and all the other letters remain untouched.

-> Unit testing is the art of writing code to verify if a unit of functionality in a software application is working the way it was intended to work.

 In my opinion, one of the benefits of writing unit tests in C# is the peace of mind of using the [Test Explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019) in Visual Studio to easily determine if all tests pass or fail, without having to worry if the last change you made to the code broke anything.

 {%